FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

     poetry run python axie_scholar_cli.py generate_secrets payments.json secrets.json

 This will update the secrets.json either from an emtpy one with only {}, to one that already has some accounts in.
 I recommend ALWAYS running this one before doing claims or payouts.

+## Payments Generation

+To help in generating payments json, you simply need to execute this command from the source folder.

+    poetry run python axie_scholar_cli.py generate_payments payments.csv payments.json

+This will ask for your manager ronin and then create a payments file according to what you setup in payments.csv.
+It can be named anything, just have it in the files folder and use the same name in the command.

 ## Mass Update Secrets